 How Do I Become a State Health Inspector?

-A state health inspector, also known as an Occupational Health and Safety Worker, enforces state health codes by inspecting food, housing and work establishments.
+A state health inspector, also known as an occupational health and safety specialist, enforces state health codes by inspecting food, housing and work establishments.
+They also may analyze work environments and procedures to make sure the company is adhering to safety, health, and environmental regulations.
+Responsibilities may also include collecting hazardous materials for analysis and conducting training sessions for employees.
 Take a look at the following table for an overview of how to enter this field.

 What Education Do I Need to Become a State Health Inspector?

 Education and training requirements for state health inspectors vary by state and by the type of inspection you may be performing.
 Some positions require experience and an associate's degree, while others require undergraduate or graduate degrees in occupational safety, environmental health or public health.
 Specific degree programs in public health nutrition and certificates in public health inspection are available, as well as training programs in specific areas of inspection, such as swimming pool inspection.
 If you're interested in management, you may need a graduate degree along with ample work experience.

 Each state has its own regulations regarding health inspections, so you'll need to know the specific laws in your area to enforce applicable health and sanitary codes.
 State-specific health-inspection courses may be found through state-sponsored education programs and some training may be completed on the job.

 What Credentials Do I Need?

 Some states have certification, registration or licensing programs for health inspectors.
 You may be required to pass an exam or complete a course in the type of inspection you perform.
 You can earn voluntary credentials from professional organizations, such as the National Environmental Health Association in order to demonstrate your knowledge in the area of health inspection.

 What Job Duties Might I Have?